Springfield-M1A/obsidian-remove-markdown-formatting/README.md

 # Remove Markdown Formatting

-A flexible obsidian plugint that allows you to selectively remove specific markdown syntax or custom phrases from your selected text.
+A flexible obsidian plugin that allows you to selectively remove specific markdown syntax or custom phrases from your selected text.

 ## Features